cceckman/ku/devlog.md

 Unfortunately, the conversion of the unsolved puzzle lost the layout entirely.
 So will need to go back and manually-ish create those cases.

+## 2016-07-18 Mon 12:57
+Greh.
+I thought this'd be easier than the last bit would indicate:

+- I downloaded the numeric puzzles, not the alphabetic ones; however, "numeric" in this case means "a font that renders as numbers", so the convert-to-txt did the right thing, mostly.
+- Even without spaces, I can still reproduce the puzzles; zero all characters in the solution that don't match the corresponding line in the original.
+Since all characters are unique-per-line, it should Just Work.

+Right?
+Well, the conversion did the right thing only mostly; line breaks appear in a fairly arbitrary way (whenever there's an empty cell beween characters), but spaces between characters may or may not appear.

+So, I got one done... but that's rather excruciating.